F-Code-AI-Crew/Training/docs/misc/env_setup.rst

     .. tab-item:: Windows

-        In you project directory, run
+        In your project directory, run

         .. code-block:: powershell